Updated: Jun 26

 What Causes Hematemesis?

 Hematemesis is caused because of bleeding in your upper digestive tract.
-This includes upper part of your intestine, your stomach, or the tube that connects your mouth to your stomach, called esophagus.
+This includes the upper part of your intestine, your stomach, or the tube that connects your mouth to your stomach, called the esophagus.

 Some of the common hematemesis causes include:

 Also known as GERD, this condition occurs when stomach acid backs up into the esophagus and causes inflammation.
 Severe cases can irritate mucous membranes and cause bleeding.

 2. Stomach ulcers.

 It’s an open sore on the lining of the stomach, which can be very painful, also known as peptic ulcer.
 You may also get these sores on your intestines as well; also called duodenal ulcers.
 These sores can damage your arteries and cause you to vomit blood.

 Esophageal varices are swollen vessels in the tube from your mouth to your stomach.
 This happens when scars or blood clots in your liver prevent normal blood flow, causing the blood to flow small smaller blood vessels.
 When they swell too much, they can ooze or burst, causing bleeding that would be fatal.

 4. Mallory-Weiss tear

 This is a bleeding tear in the lining of the esophagus that occurs after prolonged and intense coughing or vomiting.
 It is often associated with heavy drinking.